“I hate waking up feeling rested and refreshed”, said no one, ever!!

 Complex, In-depth and Complimentary

-The Lift Clinic offers a free initial consultation with diagnostic CT scans if warranted.
+The Lift Clinic offers an initial consultation with diagnostic CT scans if warranted.
 We can quickly assess your upper cervical spine and craniocervical junction status and your upper airway using images generated by our novel imaging modalities.
-Before you commit to a lifetime of sleeping with a mask or having risky surgery, schedule a free consultation and learn why we have an over 85% positive outcome for our patients.
+Before you commit to a lifetime of sleeping with a mask or having risky surgery, schedule a consultation and learn why we have an over 85% positive outcome for our patients.

 Continue reading below if you still think sleep apnea surgery is your best best and only option…